Before cancer, I was addicted to lists and the high of checking things off it.

 - Sell our house and live in a travel trailer to get out of debt (true story!)

-- Buy our forever home to raise our kids and grow old
+- Buy a more sensible home to raise our kids and grow old in

 Then brain cancer changed everything.

 Everything was uncertain.
 I couldn’t even pretend to plan for what would come next.

 So I stopped trying to plan everything.